dicerobotics/dev-refs/cmd_linux.md

 - Creating, modifying, and removing user accounts
 - Files, users, and permissions
 - root (super) user, su, and sudo
--

-< %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% >
 ## Linux Tools
 Source: "Linux Tools for Developers" course on Coursera.
-Caution: Please be careful if you purchase above course on coursera.
-You can't access course material after your paid subscription ends even if you complete the course and achieve certificate.
-I feel cheated after discoving this after completing a paid course.
+Caution: Please be careful if you purchase the above course on Coursera.
+You can't access course material after your paid subscription ends even if you complete the course and achieve the certificate.
-Note: This files is not an exact copy of the above course.
-It is made for personal use and will be updated on continuous basis.
+Note: This file is not an exact copy of the above course.
+It is made for personal use and will be updated continuously.

--